MHSA Promotes Student Success

 - David Gordon, Chair and Superintendent, Sacramento County Office of Education

 - Gladys Mitchell, former Staff Services Manager, California Department of Health Care Services and California Department of Alcohol and Drug Programs

-- Mara Madrigal-Weiss, Director of Student Wellness and Positive School Climate and Foster and Homeless Youth Education Programs for the San Diego County Office of Education
+- Mara Madrigal-Weiss, Executive Director of Student Wellness and School Culture, Student Services and Programs Division, San Diego County Office of Education

 - Ken Berrick, Chief Executive Officer, Seneca Family of Agencies